Public Restrooms & Amenities

 Typical ranges in BC:

-Our systems are designed for point loads and rolling loads from production equipment, racks, carts and forklifts when specified for those conditions.
+Yes.
+Systems can be engineered for point loads and rolling loads from production equipment, racks, carts and forklifts when specified for those conditions.

 Many facilities perform annual or semi-annual testing, or more frequently in critical semiconductor and microelectronics environments.
-We can recommend intervals based on your risk profile.

-We provide cleaning recommendations, but in general, floors can be maintained with neutral detergents and static-safe cleaning practices that do not leave insulating residues.
+Usually no. Floors are typically maintained with neutral detergents and static-safe cleaning practices that do not leave insulating residues.

 Protect sensitive components, improve yields and support your ESD control program with resin flooring engineered for electronics and semiconductor environments.
+Contact Priority One Epoxy Flooring for a site assessment and quote.

 Industries We Serve